 Gaby Vaca-Flores, RDN, CLE, shares recommended vitamins to take while pregnant.
 Plus: additional supplements for a healthy pregnancy, other prenatal nutritional needs, and vitamins to avoid during pregnancy.

 Is it safe to take vitamins during pregnancy?
 If so, what vitamins should I take while pregnant?

-These are two of the most common questions that dietitians get from expectant and new mothers.
-It’s no secret that proper nourishment can better optimize your pre and postnatal care.
+These are some of the most common questions that dietitians get from expectant and new mothers.
+It’s no secret that proper nourishment can better optimize your pre- and postnatal care.
 But exactly which vitamins and supplements should you take during pregnancy?

 In this article, we’re bringing things back to science-backed basics.
-When it comes to supplements and pregnancy, here’s the information you need to have a safe and healthy term.*
+When it comes to supplements and pregnancy, we’ve compiled the information you need to have a safe and healthy term.

 The Importance of Prenatal Nutrition